a Memoria Press Classical Curriculum Homeschool Tutorial

-The National Latin Exam (NLE) is an affordable 40 question bubble form, multiple choice test that covers Latin grammar as well as Roman history, mythology, and culture.
+The National Latin Exam (NLE) is an affordable 40 question multiple choice test that covers Latin grammar as well as Roman history, mythology, and culture.
 Students in Second Form and higher are encouraged to take the NLE each year in March.
-Registration is open each winter at http://www.nle.org and usually has a end date around January 20th.
-You may still enroll that that point for an additional late fee through February 1st.
-For tips of preparation, please see the article included on this page below the photograph.
+Registration is open each winter at http://www.nle.org and usually has an end date around January 20th.
+HLN registers students each year for the online exam.
+For preparation tips, please see the article included on this page below the photograph.
 The NLE website provides all previous years’ tests and keys, starting with 1999, and an online game/app for practice.

 Memoria Press produces very affordable preparation guides which we strongly recommend!
 Details on how to use these are in the article below.

-Generally, students in Second Form should register for the Intro to Latin exam and Third Form students should register for Level 1 (if they performed well on the Intro Level the previous year).
-The long term goal is collecting gold medals through as many levels of the NLE as possible.
+Generally, students in Second Form are registered for the Introduction to Latin exam, Third Form students are registered for the Beginner Level (if they performed well on the Intro Level the previous year), and Fourth Form students are registered for the Intermediate Level.
+The long term goal is collecting gold or silver medals through as many levels of the NLE as possible.
 The additional goal of a “perfect paper” or successive perfect papers may motivate some students.
 Our founding school, Highlands Latin School, has had students win as many as six gold medals!
+One HLN student has won five thus far.
 Fourth Form students and beyond should move up to the next hardest test each year that they win a gold medal.

 Medals, certificates, awards, and even scholarships are available to students who excel on the NLE.
 For a complete list of awards, visit their site here.
 We hope that all of our Latin students will take advantage of this opportunity to test their knowledge on this national exam.